 - Add a little wax if necessary

-- Wash your beewrap in cold water with soap.
+- Wash your beeswrap in cold water with soap.

-- Avoid very hot foods as this can melt the wax.
+- Avoid very hot foods as they can melt the wax.

 - If you need more wax, remelt it as described above.

-- For hygienic reasons, it is advisable not to use the same beewrap over 1-2 years of age.
+- For hygienic reasons, it is advisable not to use the same beeswrap over 1-2 years of age.